 What’s the greatest obstacle you had to overcome?

-CD: Rapping is therapy for me.
+CD: Rapping is a therapy for me.
 I make music for my soul not for the public for the most part.
 I’m just blessed enough that it has registered with the people enough for me to do this.
 But some obstacles I faced pertaining to my rap career is being an underdog at times.
 On the flip side, that has always been a great asset to me as well.

 Other obstacles, being independent, I mean truly indie, is the investment part of things.
-Shooting visuals, marketing, etc. All that is out your own pocket until it comes back in sales, bookings, merch, and so on.
+Shooting visuals, marketing, etc. All that is out of your own pocket until it comes back in sales, bookings, merch, and so on.
 But initially, it’s on you so hopefully, you have a handful of solid folks in your team fully invested too.

 Sadly, the reality of it is you’ll be 150 deep to a venue for a show, or in a video.
 But, be lucky to have three people willing to put in work and money for this sh*t with you.
 But I’m blessed for those who are dedicated.
 I appreciate them.